crispinprojects/speakingcalendar/README.md

 ![](talkcalendar-day-events.png)

-* Event details are spoken when the day events list view is invoked (assuming that talking is selected in the preferences).
+* The date and any event details are read out when the day events list view is invoked (assuming that talking is selected in the preferences).

 * The day events list view allows individual events to be selected so that they can be edited or deleted (make sure you click on the event before using either the "Edit Event" or "Delete Event" button).

+### Tooltips

 * Talk Calendar also supports tooltips so that if you hover over a date in the month-view calendar the event details are displayed.